Suffyan-T/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+	Middlewear
+	Routing

 - [ ] Describe Middleware?

+	Express middleware are functions that execute during the lifecycle of a request to an Express server.

 - [ ] Describe a Resource?

+	Almost everything we work with is a resource

 - [ ] What can the API return to help clients know if a request was successful?

+	API returns various Status Codeds to help the client know the request was sucessful

 - [ ] How can we partition our application into sub-applications?

+	By using Routing we can break our application into smaller parts

 ## Minimum Viable Product